Entryway Boot Trays

 A tray for pet bowls.
 Pets are messy when they eat.
 Dog food, cat food, treats and water can end up tracked all over your kitchen floor (or wherever you feed your pets).
 Put the bowls on a boot tray and keep those kibbles contained.

-Good Directions "Squares" Copper Boot Tray
+"Squares" Copper Boot Tray on Amazon

 Keep one or two in the trunk of your car for muddy boots and shoes.
 How many times have the kids needed a ride after competing in sports, and their shoes are really dirty?
 Place rubber or plastic boot trays in your trunk and hose them off when you get home.